digitalocean/terraform-provider-digitalocean/website/docs/r/certificate.html.markdown

 ## Import

-Certificates can be imported using the certificate `id`, e.g.
+Certificates can be imported using the certificate `name`, e.g.

 ```
-terraform import digitalocean_certificate.mycertificate 892071a0-bb95-49bc-8021-3afd67a210bf
+terraform import digitalocean_certificate.mycertificate cert-01
 ```